Material Source

 Can you tell us what the future of Scottish craft looks like for you?

-"I can't think of any other time in history where you have all of the technological innovations, and creative sparkle experimentation alongside that really deep commitment to material specificity and courage around revitalising old techniques in contemporary ways.
+"I can't think of any other time in history where you have all of the technological innovations, and creative spark of experimentation alongside that really deep commitment to material specificity and courage around revitalising old techniques in contemporary ways.
 I couldn’t be more delighted to be involved in the Craft and Design industry in Scotland at this very moment."

 HARVEST is on show at City Art Centre, Edinburgh until 19 October 2025.